C00kier/CookiersLib/README.md

 - function for colorize String via config with usage of "&" sign
 - function for colorize List of Stings via config with usage of "&" sign

+#### World Utilities
+- check if player is in world with keepInventory set true

+## Models
+- Custom config model

 ## How to use
 Just paste this code into your project and you will have access to all utilities